arkravitz/psychopy-course/README.md

 # psychopy-course
-A course in for people that know Matlab in Python and Psychopy.
+A course for people that know Matlab in Python and Psychopy.